atroughton0/DES222_Journal/index.md

 ![Image](Images/coneptOne.png)

 This low fidelity GUI prototype made in Pencil displays what the home screen of the Trek application could envision to adhere to the goal of being minimal.

+### Realisation 2: Hue - A Mood Tracker using Microbits ###

+This potential project direction utalises Micro:bit hardware with an application to capture and visualise the user's mood throughout their daily journey.
+This could be achieved by using the broad range of Micro:bit's capatible sensors of accelerometers, light sensors, and buttons to detect environmental changes, and manual input such as mood level.
+This idea branches away from the geolocation concept to focus on how other forms of being context-aware can be incorprated in this task.
+Acts as an emotional journal with the microbit asking how was the day on the LED screen and results with the user selecting a responce e.g., happy, sad, excited.
+The app communicates with the Micro:bit and allows the user to  journal that day in greater detail and add further context to what the Micro:bit has collected.
+This application also stores and lets the user revisit previous entries.

+<strong>Pros</strong>

+Interactive physical product to creating an engaging and simple platform for self reflection.
+Can make use of a wide range of sensors to add in the moment data to journal entries.
+Quick and easy action to journal with a press of a button which links back to the goal of disconnection.

+<strong>Cons</strong>

+Is overly simplified and offers less function in comparision to the other solutions.
+The form factor of a Micro:bit and loose parts may be an issue to travel with and will need further design put on casing.
+Hard to journal in detail on the go with the limited input options of a Micro:bit.
+Relies on battery life.
+Offers alot less flexibility than a software based solution such as seen in realisation 1.